Discover the lighthouses of the Isles of Scilly. The islands are an archipelago located 25 miles off the southwestern tip of Cornwall.

 The main islands are St Mary’s, St Martin’s, Tresco, St Agnes and Bryher.

 This post may contain affiliate links.
 You can read my affiliate policy here.

 Please note that some of these lighthouses offer holiday accommodation or may be privately owned.
 Please take care not to trespass or drive on private property.

-You can travel on the Scillonian ferry from Penzance Harbour to reach the islands, a trip lasting just under 3 hours.
+To reach the islands, you can travel on the Scillonian ferry from Penzance Harbour, a trip lasting just under 3 hours.
 If you’re lucky, you may spot Longships or Wolf Rock Lighthouses and the Sevenstones Lightvessel as you cross.
-It is also possible to fly to the islands.
+You can also fly to the islands.

-There are very few cars on the Isles of Scilly, but it is easy to get around.
-There are plenty of boats linking the islands and many day trips, so it’s easy to visit the lighthouses, as long as the weather is kind.
-Generally, the climate is much milder than in mainland England, but the waters can still get choppy from time to time!
+Scilly has very few cars, but it is easy to get around.
+There are plenty of boats linking the islands and lots of day trips, so it’s relatively easy to visit the lighthouses, provided the weather is kind.
+Generally, the climate is much milder than in mainland England, but the waters can still sometimes get choppy!

 Discover more lighthouses and places to visit in the Isles of Scilly